Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 As for the paraconsistent case, we note that ECQ (among others) can be recovered by purely object-logical (algebraic) means.
-Let us introduce the connective ${\bcirc} \equdef \I^\texttt{fp} \;(= \supc{\B})$, which we shall call a \textit{consistency} operator, inspired by the \textit{Logics of Formal Inconsistency} (LFIs; introduced in \cite{CM}, cf.~also \cite{BookCC16,CCR2020}).
-From the previous discussion it is easy to see that the LFI's \textit{principle of gentle explosion} obtains
+Let us introduce the connective ${\bcirc} \equdef \I^\texttt{fp} \;(= \supc{\B})$, which we shall call a \textit{consistency} operator, inspired by the Logics of Formal Inconsistency (LFIs) \cite{CM,BookCC16,CCR2020}.
+From the previous discussion it is easy to see that the LFIs' \textit{principle of gentle explosion} obtains:

 Of course, similar results hold in the dual, paracomplete setting.
-Let us introduce the connective ${\bstar} \equdef \C^\texttt{fp} \;(= \supd{\B})$, which we call a \textit{determinedness} operator, inspired by the \textit{Logics of Formal Undeterminedness} (LFUs; introduced in \cite{Marcos2005}, cf.~also \cite{CCR2020}).
-We can see that the following holds
+Let us introduce the connective ${\bstar} \equdef \C^\texttt{fp} \;(= \supd{\B})$, which we call a \textit{determinedness} operator, inspired by the Logics of Formal Undeterminedness (LFUs) \cite{Marcos2005,CCR2020}.
+We can see that the following holds:

-We shall remark that the results stated above (in terms of operators $\C$ and $\I$) have been obtained without assuming any restrictions (e.g.~Kuratowski conditions) whatsoever.
+We shall remark that the results stated above (in terms of operators $\C$ and $\I$) have been obtained without assuming any particular restrictions (e.g., Kuratowski conditions).
 This motivates a more general characterization of recovery operators which will be discussed below.
 In the meanwhile, before we move the discussion to a more abstract level, it is interesting to recall the \textit{square of perfections} for recovery operators ($\bcirc$ resp.~$\bstar$ and their complements $\bbcirc$ resp.~ $\bbstar$) as introduced by Marcos \cite{Marcos2005} and reproduced slightly amended\footnote{In \cite{Marcos2005} Marcos refers to $\bstar$ as a \textit{determinedness} operator (as we do) but gives it a characterization that is more appropriate for modelling \textit{undeterminedness} (for which we employ $\bbstar$).
 This issue has also been highlighted by \cite{CCR2020}.
 As a consequence, the positions for $\bstar$ and $\bbstar$ have been swapped in Fig.~\ref{fig:square-perfections} in contrast to the original diagram as presented by Marcos in \cite{Marcos2005}.} in Fig.~\ref{fig:square-perfections}, where it is compared to our \textit{topological cube of opposition}.